rivermont/beamerports/README.md

 Please send feature requests, bug reports and improvement ideas to the issue tracker.

 #### Things to be aware of
-You should not use the `[t]` option to beamer, because the relative positioning done with the `textpos` package expects the default centered horizontal alignment.
+Except for the Metro theme, you should not use the `[t]` option to beamer, because the relative positioning done with the `textpos` package expects the default centered horizontal alignment.
+(I should change this to use absolute positioning but I don't feel the urge, prompt me if you need this fix.)

 The themes use these packages:

 - TikZ/PGF

-- `textpos`, _without_ the `[absolute]` option
+- `textpos`

 - `mdframed` is used by the _PraterStreet_ theme

-The following features are workarounds because I didn't find the way to hook into some Beamer mechanisms:
+The following features are workarounds because I didn't find the way to hook into some Beamer mechanisms.
+Except for the Metro theme,

 - `\sectionframe` should be used instead of `\frame{\sectionpage}`